erfg12/RetroGameBuilder/README.md

 ### PlayStation 2
 - - -
 On Windows, download Docker.
 Run docker, now open a command prompt at the RetroGameBuilder directory.
 Type: `docker run --rm -it -v %cd%:/usr/local/project -w /usr/local/project ps2dev/ps2dev sh`.
 You should now be in the Docker engine.
-Type: `apk add make mpc1-dev mpfr freetype libpng`, then `cd ./ps2`, `make`.
+Type: `apk add make mpc1-dev mpfr freetype libpng xorriso`, then `cd ./ps2`, `make`.

+To build an iso disc image, use the command `mkisofs ./APP -o ./game.iso -allow-lowercase`

 ### PSVita
 - - -